Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 The whole family will love these hemp protein bars – they’re just so easy and tasty!

-- Great for travel – Many people struggle with healthy, protein-rich snacks when traveling.
-This is one of those and one of our favorite road trip snacks for kids.
+• Great for travel – Many people struggle with healthy, protein-rich snacks when traveling.
+This is one of those and one of our favorite road trip snacks for toddlers.

-- Nutritious – These hemp seed bars have pumpkin puree, pumpkin seeds and peanut butter – healthy fats to keep you full and antioxidants, just like these sweet potato oat bars.
+• Nutritious – These vegan pumpkin bars have pumpkin puree, pumpkin seeds and peanut butter – healthy fats to keep you full and antioxidants, just like these sweet potato oat bars.
 Hemp seeds are safe for kids and provide several essential nutrients.

-- Not overly sweet – If you plan to serve this as a healthy homemade toddler snack, you can opt to reduce the maple syrup, and omit the chocolate chips as well.
+• Not overly sweet – If you plan to serve this as to younger toddlers or just want to serve low-sugar options, you can opt to reduce the maple syrup, and omit the chocolate chips as well.

 How to Use Hemp Seeds in Cooking